econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 cd src/frontend
 ```

-`cd` means “change directory” to the src/frontend directory

 - Install dependencies

 ```bash
 pnpm i # pnpm is required
 ```

-`pnpm` is a package manager

-- Copy .env.example file
+- Copy `.env.example` to `.env.local`

 ```bash
 cp -R .env.example .env.local
 ```

-The command is copying the contents of the **`.env.example`** file to a file named **`.env.local`**.
-The **`-R`** flag indicates a recursive copy, which is typically used when dealing with directories.

-If you take a look at the `.env` files you may note that the environment variable for the REST URL is set to https://aptos-testnet-econia.nodeinfra.com/, since Nodeinfra runs a community deployment of the [Econia DSS](../off-chain/dss/data-service-stack.md), which provides data feeds for the Econia reference frontend data.
+If you take a look at the `.env` files you may note that the environment variable for the REST URL is set to https://aptos-testnet-econia.nodeinfra.com/.
+This is because Nodeinfra runs a community deployment of the [Econia DSS](../off-chain/dss/data-service-stack.md), which provides data feeds for Econia reference frontend data.

 | Variable                                 | Meaning                                                            |
 | ---------------------------------------- | ------------------------------------------------------------------ |